rarenicks/mlx-infinite-memory-chat/README.md

 2.  **Stream B**: A vector store retrieves the top-5 most relevant chunks for every query.

 This allows the model to "know" the book (Summary) and "quote" the book (RAG).

+### "System 2" Reasoning
+Before answering, the model generates a "Reasoning Plan".
+This helps avoid hallucinations by breaking down the user's request into logical steps.

+### Local GraphRAG
+The system builds a Knowledge Graph from your documents.
+If you ask about relationships (e.g., "How is X related to Y?"), it queries this graph to find connections that standard vector search might miss.

 ## 📄 License
 MIT